-Thanks to the long wheelbase with wheels pushed out toward the four corners, the ride is better than one usually expects from a small car.
+Thanks to the long wheelbase, with the wheels pushed out toward the four corners, the ride is better than one usually expects from a small car.

 The brakes are fine.
-We recommend ordering the anti-lock brakes (ABS) with electronic brake-force distribution (EBD) and Brake Assist for their ability to help you avoid an accident.
+If you decide on the base model we strongly recommend ordering the anti-lock brakes (ABS) with electronic brake-force distribution (EBD) and Brake Assist for their ability to help you possibly avoid an accident.